Can Sleep Apnea Be Deadly? The Health Risks You Might Not Know About

 The Hidden Danger of Interrupted Breathing

-Sleep apnea is a disorder in which breathing repeatedly stops and restarts during sleep.
+Sleep Apnea is a disorder in which breathing repeatedly stops and restarts during sleep.
 These interruptions can occur dozens to hundreds of times per night, depending on severity.
-(Not sure what sleep apnea actually is?
-Read our full guide on What Is Sleep Apnea?).
-Each time your airway collapses or your brain fails to signal a breath, your oxygen levels dip — and your body panics.
+Each time your airway collapses or your brain fails to signal a breath, your oxygen levels dip and your body panics.

 Over time, this nightly oxygen deprivation puts intense strain on your heart, brain, and immune system, creating a ripple effect that damages nearly every major organ.